POV-Ray/povray/source-doc/styleguide.md

 Due to the age of the code, its C legacy, and the large number of contributors from early on, naming conventions in the POV-Ray project have been anything but consistent in the past.
 For new code however, we try to stick to the following
 scheme:

   - Macro names should use `UPPER_CASE_WITH_UNDERSCORES`.
   - Class and struct names should use `MixedCase`.
   - Type names should use `MixedCase`.
 Pointer types should have a `Ptr` suffix, i.e. `MixedCasePtr`. `const` pointer types should have a `ConstPtr` suffix, i.e. `MixedCaseConstrPtr`.
-  - Method names (both public and protected) should use `MixedCase` as well.
+  - Method names (both public and protected) should generally use `MixedCase` as well.
+However, methods that simply return a reference to a member variable may be named with `camelCase` instead.
   - Parameter and variable names should use `camelCase`.

 Parameter and variable names might carry one or more additional prefixes.
 These should all be lowercase; e.g.
 `mpCamelCase`:

   - Pointer names should have a `p` prefix.
 Pointers to pointers should have a `pp` prefix.
   - Non-const references should have a `r` prefix.
   - Arrays should have an `a` prefix.